anarsoul/zxmit/README.md

 There are 2 flavors: CLI and GUI, both written in Rust.
 GUI is self-explanatory, CLI usage is:

 `zxmit <IP> filaname`

+Run `zxmit -h` for a full list of command line arguments

 ## Legal